 (It is common sense that petrol stations have plenty of flammable fuel, so imagine seeing a fire at the petrol station.
 Now imagine if you are next to it or worst, you and your love ones in the inferno.
 Image source: http://www.greentechmedia.com)

-You probably have seen the above sign at your nearest petrol station but you probably acted as an idiot and ignored it anyway.
+You probably have seen the above sign at your nearest petrol station but you probably acted like an idiot and ignored it anyway.

 I was driving back from an appointment late one night.
 I looked over at my fuel indicator, as I was about to pass my usual petrol station near my house and decided that I needed a top-up – I always keep about RM10 of fuel in reserve just in case there is an emergency (imagine if one need to rush to the hospital at the wrong time of the day and the fuel gauge shows at “E”).
 I put up my indicators and slowly turned in to the petrol station.

 It must have a slow night – there were not many cars at the pumping stations but there was more than enough at the parking lots (I saw a long queue at the ATM machine).
 I drove in slowly and parked just right for an easy fill up (where the fuel lid is on the same side as the pump).
 I switched off the engine, went in, smiled at the cute lady at the counter, paid for the fuel and came out to pump fuel.
 As I was doing that, I saw a large MPV turning into the petrol station as well and parked not far from me.

 With the engine still running, the driver casually got out (he was well dressed and he looked educated too) and went in to pay for fuel.
 I also noticed that there were small children at the back seat and they were busy watching a cartoon on the MPV’s DVD screen.
 The driver came back and still with the engine running, he casually opened the fuel lid and started to pumping fuel.

 (Some idiots seems to misunderstand the precautions needed when fueling at petrol stations.
 Fire can start and spread in split seconds)